Second Orbán government

-The second government of Viktor Orbán or the Government of National Cooperation (in Hungarian: A Nemzeti Együttműködés Kormánya) was the Government of Hungary from 29 May 2010 to 6 June 2014.
+The second government of Viktor Orbán or the Government of National Cooperation (A Nemzeti Együttműködés Kormánya) was the government of Hungary from 29 May 2010 to 6 June 2014.
 Orbán formed his second cabinet after his party, Fidesz won the outright majority in the first round on April 11, with the Fidesz-KDNP alliance winning 206 seats, including 119 individual seats.
 In the final result, they won 263 seats (qualified majority), of which 173 are individual seats.
 Fidesz held 227 of these seats, giving it an outright majority in the National Assembly by itself.

 History

 2010

 The results of the 2009 European Parliamentary election foreshadowed a decisive Fidesz victory in the 2010 parliamentary elections.
 Finally, Fidesz won the outright majority in the first round on 11 April, winning 206 seats, including all 119 individual seats.
 After the second round of the elections they won a total of 263 seats in the parliament (out of 386), which was enough to change the Hungarian constitution.
 The sixth national assembly of the "III.
 Hungarian Republic" was established on 14 May 2010.

 The new cabinet began working on legislation even before its inauguration.
 The representatives then accepted a bill of dual citizenship, granting Hungarian citizenship to every Hungarian in the Carpathian basin and around the world, aimed at offsetting the harmful effects of the Treaty of Trianon, and sparking a controversy between Hungary and Slovakia.
 Though János Martonyi, the new foreign minister, visited his Slovak colleague to discuss the issue of dual citizenship, Robert Fico stated that since Fidesz and the new government were not willing to negotiate the issue, which would be viewed as a question of national security.
 Ján Slota, Slovak government member and leader of the extreme right Slovak National Party, expressed his fear that Hungary wants to attack Slovakia and considered the situation as the "beginning of a war".
 As Prime Minister designate, Viktor Orbán firmly stated that he considers Slovak hysteria part of a political campaign.
 In response to the change in Hungarian citizenship law, the National Council of the Slovak Republic approved on 26 May 2010 a law stating that if a Slovak citizen applies for citizenship of another country then that person will automatically lose his/her Slovakian citizenship.